ViniciusTavares/binary-search-tree/README.md

 # binary-searh-tree

-Public repository to study the Binary Tree Algorithm
+Public repository to study the Binary Tree Data Structure